 For today, we decided to present you with an updated asset structure analysis of Croatian UCITS funds.

-Looking at the asset composition of Croatian UCITS funds, it seems that asset managers have not changed significantly their composition, which can be seen in the graph above.
-Since the beginning of 2020, we witnessed a considerable decrease of bonds in the assets structure which went from 65% in January 2020 to as low as 59% (April), while as of July 2020 bonds take up for 62.9% of the total assets.
-Such a decrease could mainly be attributed to withdrawals from funds which (predominantly) invest in the mentioned asset class.
+Looking at the asset composition of Croatian UCITS funds, it seems that asset managers have not significantly changed their composition, which can be seen in the graph above.
+Since the beginning of 2020, we witnessed a considerable decrease of bonds in the assets structure which went from 65% in January 2020 to as low as 59% (April), while as of November 2020 bonds take up for 62.2% of the total assets.
+Such a decrease could mainly be attributed to the above-mentioned withdrawals from funds which (predominantly) invest in the mentioned asset class.
+Of the aforementioned bond holdings, domestic government bonds account for 40.5% of the total assets under management (or HRK 7.51bn) which is the single largest item of UCITS funds.

 Source: Croatian Financial Services Supervisory Agency, InterCapital Research